 10. Parking is free

 Before we get in to all the cool stuff you can find at Disney Springs, we need to talk about getting there.
 If you’ve been imagining the parking nightmare you face at your local mall, you can stop now!
 Disney has made the parking situation at Disney Springs super convenient – and free!
-Disney Springs has two parking garages and several surface lots to choose from.
+Disney Springs has three parking garages and several surface lots to choose from.
 They also offer valet parking (for a fee) at several locations.
 The parking garages are usually the most convenient place to park.
 They have awesome technology that lets you know how many spaces are available in each row, so you won’t waste time driving around in search of a spot!

 There are also plenty of ways to leave your car at home.
 Complimentary bus service runs from each Walt Disney World Resort and theme park to Disney Springs, making it easy to spend the day at a park, hop over to Disney Springs for dinner or a night cap, and then return to your resort.
 Some other local resorts also provide bus service, and there’s a walking bridge to the Disney Springs Resort Area hotels.
 You can also take a taxi or a ride-sharing service if you’re staying off property.
 The most entertaining transportation to Disney Springs is the boat service from select Disney resorts (Port Orleans – French Quarter, Port Orleans – Riverside, Old Key West, and Saratoga Springs), which takes you down secluded bayous and across Lake Buena Vista.